simao-ferreira/dotfiles/i3/README.md

 Optionally to install `oh-my-zsh` configuration setuo run:
 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"` Adding to to `oh-my-zsh` there are several interesting plugins like git and `agnoster` theme.
 For themes it's necessary to install `powerline fonts`.
 This is possible through `AUR` installing `nerd-fonts-complete`.
 Change the `ZSH_THEME="agnoster"` or other to get "eye-candy" visuals.

-## Appearance
-When using clean Mi3 the visual setup is rather minimal, background and bars are very basic.
-There are various options to manage and improve the setup.

 ### Wallpaper
 There is an installation of Viewnior a image viewer and Nitrogen to setup a wallpaper, Nitrogen has some flaws, like not being able to recognize some file types.